Lyndsey Scott: Computer programming

 Scott started programming at the age of 12, by writing games for her TI-89 graphing calculator and sharing them with friends in middle school.
-She learned Java and C++ programming languages and MIPS architecture at Amherst College, and taught herself skills she used for writing applications in Python, Objective C, and iOS.
-She says that though she enjoyed programming in college, she went into acting and modeling professionally because she never saw herself spending her life around other computer programmers; after graduating, most of her programming was done alone.
-By 2017, she stated she considered herself "first and foremost" a programmer.
+She learned Java and C++ programming languages and MIPS architecture at Amherst College, and taught herself skills she used for writing applications in Python and Objective C on the iOS platform.

-Scott has dedicated herself to educating others about how to program, especially young women.
+Scott has dedicated herself to educating young women on how to program.
 She maintains a profile on Stack Overflow, a website where users gain reputation for providing answers about computer programming.
 In early 2014, she was one of the top 2% of users with over 2.000 reputation points and more than 38.000 profile views.
 She was the top ranked user for iOS questions on the site for one month in 2015.
 As of February 2022, she has over 36,000 reputation points with over 400 answers to user questions and is in the top 1% of users on the platform.

-She is the author of multiple iOS programming tutorials on RayWenderlich.com, was a representative for Code.org's second Hour of Code learning initiative, made a video teaching programming with Disney's Frozen characters, and is a mentor at Girls Who Code, an organization teaching programming to teenage girls.
+She was a representative for Code.org's second Hour of Code learning initiative, made a video teaching programming with Disney's Frozen characters, and is a mentor at Girls Who Code, an organization teaching programming to teenage girls.
 She has given talks on programming at schools in Harlem and NYU, and mentored Girl Scouts in programming in Los Angeles.

-Her combination of modeling and coding is seen as inspirational to young women: she was named to the Elle "Inspire 100" list in 2014, and the AskMen "Top 99 Outstanding Women 2015" list, which called her "an inspiration for scores of young girls".
+Her combination of modeling and coding is seen as inspirational to young women.
 She was a keynote speaker for the Harvard Undergraduate Women in Business in 2014, and a presenter for the Ford Freedom Awards in 2015.